Parik27/IV.EFLC.Rainbomizer/README.md

 <span id="contribute"></span>
 ## Contribution

-You can contribute to the project by reporting any crashes/issues you encounter in the [Issues](https://github.com/Parik27/Rainbomizer/issues) section of the repository.
+You can contribute to the project by reporting any crashes/issues you encounter in the [Issues](https://github.com/Parik27/IV.EFLC.Rainbomizer/issues) section of the repository.

 Pull requests are welcome, but are required to follow the current style used in the project.

 You can also keep up with or contribute to development as it happens by [joining the official Rainbomizer Discord!](https://discord.gg/BYVBQw7) You can give #suggestions, ask for #support, or view current development in #iv-eflc.

-The lib folder in the repository's base is intended for reuse in other projects, and should not contain any Rainbomizer specific code.
+The lib folder in the repository's base is intended for reuse in other projects and should not contain any Rainbomizer specific code.